DigitalPublishingToolkit/OurCommons/md/03RaworthMonbiot.md

 ## A new Politics of Belonging

-*Out of the Wreckage* endeavours to lay the groundwork for a "new politics of belonging," as George Monbiot himself puts it.
+*Out of the Wreckage* endeavours to lay the groundwork for a "new politics of belonging", as George Monbiot himself puts it.
 And just as in the Doughnut, the commons are at the heart of this new progressive narrative.
 "Kate talks about the commons as a starting point for her new vision on economics and I look at the commons for their potential for